In-District Opportunities

 ESOL, Newcomer and Migrant Education Programs

-- English Speakers of Other Languages (ESOL)
+English Speakers of Other Languages (ESOL)

-- Newcomer Programs
+Newcomer Programs

-- Migrant Education Program
+Migrant Education Program

-- This federal program helps migrant children access the same educational opportunities as all other children.
+This federal program helps migrant children access the same educational opportunities as all other children.
 It provides additional services beyond those offered by other local and federal programs to ensure that qualifying students succeed academically.
 Migrant students are defined as those who have moved across school district boundaries in the past three years for work related to agriculture or meat processing.
 They are eligible for services from ages 3 through 21.

 Special Education Programs

 When it comes to students who need extra support due to physical, mental or behavioral characteristics, WPS has a wide range of options available to help your student thrive.
-Some students will attend the school to which they applied or were assigned by address and receive support services on site, while others may be assigned to a specific school that can best meet their needs.
+Some students will attend the school to which they applied or were assigned by address and receive support services on site, while others may be placed at a specific school that can best meet their needs.
 A student's Individual Education Plan or Section 504 Health Plan will be used to determine the best option, in collaboration with parents and caregivers.

 Programs Available